helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 By adopting IOT tokens as the method of payment, it aims to drive value into the IOT ecosystem and give IOT tokens a small amount of utility.
 Moreover, this change aligns with the rules established in HIP-51, as detailed below.

 ## Stakeholders:
-IoT Token Holders - This HIP will benefit IoT token holders by providing a small amount of utility to the IoT token.
+Stakeholders include IOT Token Holders as this change will provide a small utility to the token.

 ## Detailed Explanation:
 ### Method of Payment